hospital-management-system-emr/hims/README.md

  Chat with us here.
 </a>
 <br>
-This section has the necessary help documents needed to understand Database application.
+This section has the necessary help documents needed to understand Database application. <br>
-<a href="[https://github.com/hospital-management-system-emr/cleanupscript](https://github.com/hospital-management-system-emr/DatabaseUnderstanding)">Database understanding documents</a> <br>
+<a href="https://github.com/hospital-management-system-emr/DatabaseUnderstanding">Database understanding documents</a> <br>
    <br>
 <a href="https://github.com/hospital-management-system-emr/cleanupscript">Clean up script to start from scratch</a> <br>
  If you wish to see demo <a href="http://202.51.74.168:302" target="_blank">